Martchus/tageditor/README.md

 * The console's codepage is set to UTF-8 to ensure point *3.* of the "Text encoding" section is handled correctly.
 Use `set ENABLE_CP_UTF8=0` if this is not wanted.
 * To enable console output for Tag Editor which is built as a GUI application it is attaching to the parent processes' console.
 However, this prevents redirections to work.
-In this case redirections are needed, use `set ENABLE_CONSOLE=0` to disable that behavior.
+If redirections are needed, use `set ENABLE_CONSOLE=0` to disable that behavior.

 ---